Chapter 2 - Writing Global Policies for Compliance

 Chapter 2 Use Case Scenario

-The use case described below will be presented throughout this chapter in this call-out to illustrate specific Global Policies.
-However, the solutions presented can be adjusted to meet your specific needs.
+Use cases are presented throughout this chapter in a call-out to illustrate specific policies.
+The solutions presented can be adjusted to meet your needs.

 - Write a Global Subscription Policy